 |Ending Cash Balance (A + B)||24,000||2,000||(2,000)|

-As you can see from the cash flow example above, Wayne Enterprises, Inc. expects to have a cash shortage in March.
+As you can see from the example above, Hana Enterprises expects to have a cash shortage in March.
+This results from a negative net cash flow (when more cash goes out than comes in).
 Knowing that information ahead of time, the company can take steps to prevent the shortage from occurring.

-They might secure a line of credit from the bank, save more of their excess cash by purchasing fewer computers in February, negotiate longer payment terms from vendors, contact late-paying customers to speed up the collection of receivables or take other cost-cutting measures to reduce their overhead expenses.
+Hana Enterprises has several options to avoid this shortage in March.
+They might secure a line of credit from the bank, purchase fewer computers in February, negotiate longer payment terms from vendors, contact late-paying customers to speed up the collection of receivables, or take other cost-cutting measures to reduce their overhead expenses.

 Tips for improving your cash flow spreadsheet

 Keep in mind: a cash flow forecast isn’t something you create once a year and never look at again.
-It’s a living, breathing business tool you should review and update regularly.
-As the months pass, you may notice that some of your projections aren’t quite matching up with your actual results, and that’s to be expected.
-Simply revisit your key assumptions and make adjustments as you go forward.
+It’s a living, breathing business tool you should review and update on a monthly basis.

 To improve the accuracy of your cash flow worksheet, consider the following:

-Account for extra pay periods.
-If you pay employees bi-weekly, make sure your projection takes into account months with three payrolls
+- Account for extra pay periods.
+If you pay employees bi-weekly, make sure your projection takes into account any months with three payrolls.

-Identify seasonal fluctuations.
-If your sales fluctuate by season, make sure your forecast reflects this so you can have enough cash on hand to ramp up when business picks up again.
+- Identify seasonal fluctuations.
+If you’re expecting a period of time with lower sales, make sure your forecast reflects this so you can have enough cash on hand to ramp up when business picks up again.

-Don’t forecast too far out.
+- Don’t forecast too far out.
 Creating a rolling 12-month cash flow forecast that you update at the end of each month can help you identify issues before your business faces financial troubles, but don’t try to forecast more than 12 months out.
-There are too many variables over the long term, and you’ll end up spending a lot of time creating a cash flow projection that doesn’t provide any useful information.
+The longer the reporting period you want to forecast, the more likely you’ll end up spending a lot of time creating a cash flow projection that doesn’t provide any useful information.